chiarelliandrea/touch-stop-packing/README.md

 # touch-stop-packing
 An R implementation of a touch-and-stop model of particle packing.

-This work is an evolution of my previous work available on Figshare [here](https://doi.org/10.6084/m9.figshare.3839526.v2) and [here](https://doi.org/10.6084/m9.figshare.3839532.v1).
+This code is an evolution of my previous work available on Figshare [here](https://doi.org/10.6084/m9.figshare.3839526.v2) and [here](https://doi.org/10.6084/m9.figshare.3839532.v1).
 The previous code was in MATLAB language; I have now optimised my original code and converted it to R, so it is more broadly available but also better documented.

 My original MATLAB code underpins a few academic articles, which you can find below.
 I am sure that the same or similar principles can be used in other fields of research, however!